CaioJrVS/Studies/docker/docker.md

 `docker ps` lists the number of containers running

-`docker ps -a` lists all containers you had in the path including the stopped containers
+`docker ps -a` lists all containers you had in the past including the stopped containers

 `docker images` list all created images